 • Marital Status Requirement: Only legally married couples can establish TBE ownership; divorce or annulment converts TBE property into a tenancy in common, altering ownership rights.

-Tenancy by the Entirety provides married couples with significant benefits, including survivorship rights and protection from individual creditors.
-However, its availability and applicability vary by state, and it’s essential for couples to consult legal professionals to understand how TBE aligns with their estate planning and asset protection goals.n.
+Tenancy by the Entirety gives married couples a powerful combination of survivorship rights and protection from individual creditors.
+But its availability varies by state, so before assuming it applies to you, speak with a legal professional who can confirm whether TBE aligns with your estate planning and asset protection goals.

 Community Property Accounts